KhalidObaide/Email-Sending-For-Verification/README.md

 Before everyhing go to https://myaccount.google.com/lesssecureapps and enable the button so you can send the email from your gmail

+# First of all
+search for google less secure app and enable the button

 # On Windows :
 //  assuming you have the python already installed
 1. ``` python get-pip.py ``` To install pip